MakerPrepLA/makerprepla/lessons/lesson10(functions)/lesson10.md

 #### Exercise 1:

 1. Define a function that console.logs a simple message and the time: `new Date()`
-2. Invoke your function multiple times.
+2. Invoke your function multiple times from the console.
 3. Place your function in a script tag in an HTML document.
 4. Invoke it multiple times in the script tag.
 5. Open the HTML document in your browser and hit reload a few times.